daeh/zotero-markdb-connect/README.md

 ### Pinned BBT citekey Method (default)

 This is the easiest option but requires that the BBT citekeys used in your Markdown notes are pinned in Zotero.
-Having the citekey pinned for items with associated Markdown notes is a good practice, otherwise the citekeys in Zotero might change when other items in your library are added/removed.
+It is a good practice to pin the citekeys of items with associated Markdown notes, otherwise the citekeys in Zotero might change when other items in your library are added/removed.
 The BBT citekeys will be pinned if you manually assigned citekeys to the Zotero items or configured BBT to pin the automatically generated citekeys via the [autoPinDelay](https://retorque.re/zotero-better-bibtex/installation/preferences/hidden-preferences/#autopindelay) setting.

 - In `ZoteroObsidianCitations Preferences...` (under the `Tools` menu),